bcgov/gcpe-hub/README.md

 1. Review the files under /db-scripts directory.
 2. Open gcpe.hub-01-create-db.sql, ensure file path is correct for location of db mdf and ldf files.
 3. Edit gcpe.hub-02-create-login_hb_sdlc_dvlpr.sql, set desired password.
-This password will be used in appSettings.
+User ID and passwords should be set as see [environment variables](#-environment-variables): GcpeHubDbUserID and GcpeHubDbPassword.
+This should only be used on Debug/Development environments.
 4. Edit gcpe.hub-data-04-systemuser.sql, edit the @systemUsername variable - your Active Directory User Account name (without the DOMAIN\)..
 Also see: DebugUsername
 5. In the same file, edit the @fullName variable - Display name for the Active Directory User Account
 6. Open a command prompt at /db-scripts